Elizabeth Sampey, DPT

 What is Vital Motion?

 My mission is to empower people through movement.
-A few years back, alongside my physical therapy practice, I had started coaching both recreational and competitive athletes in strength, fitness, and sports performance.
+In 2013, alongside my physical therapy practice, I had started coaching both recreational and competitive athletes in strength, fitness, and sports performance.
 My client base was made up in large part of people who were dealing with an overuse injury or the nagging effects of an old traumatic injury.
 Many of them had been cut off from healthcare before they were ready and able to fully return to their active lifestyles or their sport.
 They felt frustrated and left behind.

 I could relate.
 I had my own experience with a major injury which needed surgery and rehab, and had I not been so well-connected and educated in the healthcare community, I would not have received the care that I needed.
 Having had the perspective of both the patient and the provider, I knew I needed to do things differently.
 I can’t change the system, but I can provide people with an alternative.